redis/redis-doc/topics/data-types-intro.md

-The `LPUSH` command adds a new element into a list, on the left (at the head), while the `RPUSH` command adds a new element into a list ,on the right (at the tail).
+The `LPUSH` command adds a new element into a list, on the left (at the head), while the `RPUSH` command adds a new element into a list, on the right (at the tail).
 Finally the `LRANGE` command extracts ranges of elements from lists:

     > rpush mylist A